Super Images -- A New 2D Perspective on 3D Medical Imaging Analysis

 \subsection{Datasets \& Preprocessing}

 To validate our new approach, we experimented with two different datasets: head and neck tumor segmentation and outcome prediction (HECKTOR) challenge~\cite{hecktor} and atrial segmentation challenge~\cite{asc} datasets.
 Several preprocessing techniques are performed on both datasets accordingly.

-\paragraph{Head and Neck Tumor:} HECKTOR dataset comprises 224 CT and PET scans of patients with head and neck tumor for the training set (i.e. dataset is available online\footnote[1]{aicrowd.com/challenges/miccai-2021-hecktor}).
+\paragraph{Head and Neck Tumor:} HECKTOR dataset comprises 224 CT and PET scans of patients with head and neck tumors for the training set (i.e., the dataset is available online\footnote[1]{aicrowd.com/challenges/miccai-2021-hecktor}).
 Bounding box information comes with the dataset for localization of the tumor region, which was used to crop the scans and the mask down to the size of $144\times144\times144mm^3$ with consistency between the scans.
-Further cropping down to $80\times80\times48$ was performed around the tumor region for faster and better performance as in~\cite{saeed2022ensemble}.
-This highlights the tumor region, allowing the models to learn more easily.
-Since the bounding box information is provided by the challenge organizers, tumor is within the cropped region, and mappings between both modalities and mask are accurate.
-Further preprocessing techniques applied were re-sampling the data to have isotropic voxel spacing, and the intensity normalization of both CT and PET data.
+Sample CT and PET slices are depicted in Figure~\ref{sample} (a) and (b), respectively, where the red area corresponds to the tumor region.
+Since the challenge organizers provide the bounding box information, the tumor is within the cropped region, and mappings between both modalities and mask are accurate.
+Further preprocessing techniques were re-sampling the data to have isotropic voxel spacing ($1\times1\times1mm^3$) and the intensity normalization of both CT and PET data.
 CT scans were clipped in the range of (-1024, 1024) and normalized to (-1, 1), and Z-normalization was used for PET scans.

 \paragraph{Atria:} Atrial segmentation challenge dataset includes 100 3D gadolinium contrast (GE) MRIs for the training set\footnote[2]{atriaseg2018.cardiacatlas.org/data}.
 Figure~\ref{sample} (c) shows an MRI sample with a red line delineating the atrial region.
-The scans are of different dimensions, thus were resized to the same size of $512\times512\times88mm^3$.
-Similarly, intensity normalization was applied on the scans.
+The scans are of different dimensions and thus were resized to the same size of $512\times512\times88mm^3$.
+Similarly, intensity normalization was applied to the scans.

-No further data augmentations were applied on either dataset, unless reported otherwise, for a minimalistic approach.
-The testing set ground truth is inaccessible in both datasets, therefore, they are not used, and instead, $k$-fold cross validation was utilized for all the experiments.
+No further data augmentations were applied on either dataset unless reported otherwise.
+The testing set ground truth is inaccessible in both datasets; therefore, they are not used, and instead, $k$-fold cross validation was utilized for all the experiments.

-We purposely chose two datasets of different modalities (i.e. CT and PET in one, and MRI in another) to test the hypothesis for generalizability.
-Moreover, the tasks are the segmentation of tumor in one dataset and atria in the other dataset.
+We purposely chose two datasets of different modalities (i.e., CT and PET in one and MRI in another) to test the hypothesis for generalizability.
+Moreover, the tasks are the tumor segmentation in one dataset and atria in the other.
 This shows that the idea is not limited to a specific tissue type with specific characteristics.